Multi-Platform Database Support¶

 benchbox platforms list

-Check the status of a specific platform (e.g., Databricks):
+Check the status of a specific platform (e.g., Databricks SQL):

 benchbox platforms status databricks